gstml/twitter/README.md

 # twitter
-New Twitter sucks 😫I want to fix it! 😎
+New Twitter sucks 😫 I want to fix it! 😎